 What are native ads?

-Native ads are ads that match their environment or surroundings.
+Native ads are ads that match their environment or surroundings be it a web page, email newsletter, or in-app property.
 Native ads are similar to an advertorial but come in a variety of formats.
-The three main types of native ad formats are branded content native ads, in-feed native ads, and content recommendation native ads.
+The three main types of native ad formats are:

 Branded content ads:

 Publishers will partner with an advertiser to create a unique piece of content on behalf of their brand, retaining the publication’s unique voice and tone.
-The publisher hosts and distributes the content on its website and newsletters.
+Then, the publisher hosts and distributes the content on its website, apps, and email newsletters.
 These native ads mimic the look and feel of the content the publisher normally creates.

 Content Recommendation ads: